LostLightProjects/jellyfin-skill/README.md

 ## Community
-I now have a Matrix Chat setup #mycroft-jellyfin-skill:matrix.org
+I now have a Matrix Chat setup #mycroft-jellyfin-skill:matrix.org and is bridged to telegram t.me/jellyfinmycroft
-Note: I have not yet setup a bridge to telegram.
-It is on a to-do list.

 ## Bugs
 * Doesn't like to play individual songs on request.
 Workaround is to make a separate playlist for each song (If you want to do the work for that).
 Sorry for any inconvienience but on the bright side, this seems to be the only bug.